iihiro/FHE-Table-Search/doc/spec-ja/source/01_intro.md

 ```

 ## 参照
-* RuixiaoLI and Yu ISHIMARl and Hayato YAMANA, "Fully Homomorphic Enctyption with Table Loolmp for Privacy-Prese^ing Smart Grid"
+* Ruixiao LI and Yu ISHIMAKI and Hayato YAMANA, "Fully Homomorphic Enctyption with Table Loolup for Privacy-Preserving Smart Grid"
-* RuixiaoLI and Yu ISHIMARl and Hayato YAMANA, "Privacy Preserving Calculation in Cloud using Fully Homomorphic Encryption with Table Lookup"
+* Ruixiao LI and Yu ISHIMAKI and Hayato YAMANA, "Privacy Preserving Calculation in Cloud using Fully Homomorphic Encryption with Table Lookup"